osallou/sysdig-analyser/README.md

 x.y.z being the web ui address, possibly load-balanced

+## Slurm monitoring

+If using slurm with cgroups enabled, it is possible to use sysdigslurm chisel instead of sysdigdocker, simply replace name in sysdig command.
+In Web UI, jobs are reachable at http://a.b.c.d/static/index.html?container=job_XX with XX=Job Identifier

 # Processes

 Web UI is used to display container info but also to receive live events from sysdig